How to Read an Internet Speed Test & Understand Your Results

 What is a Speed Test Measuring?

-- Download Speed: This represents how quickly data can be pulled from the Internet to your device.
+- Download Speed: This represents how quickly data can be transferred from the Internet to your device.
 The higher the download speed, the faster your Internet connection is.
 When you experience slow Internet, it’s usually because of your download speed.

 Interpreting Your Speed Test Results